-With the exception of certain investments in bonds and loan-backed securities that are reported at the lower of cost or fair value, or such securities on which an other than temporary impairment has been recognized as of the balance sheet date, the Company has no assets or liabilities reported in the accompanying Statement of Admitted Assets, Liabilities and Capital and Surplus at December 31, 2015, that are measured at fair value.
+With the exception of certain investments in bonds and loan-backed securities that are reported at the lower of cost or fair value, or such securities on which an OTTI has been recognized as of the balance sheet date, the Company has no assets or liabilities reported in the accompanying statement of admitted assets, liabilities and capital and surplus at December 31, 2016, that are measured at fair value.
 The aforementioned securities which are reported at fair value in the accompanying financial statements represent securities that are reported at fair value on a non-recurring basis.

-The tables below present the investments carried by the Company at fair value at December 31, 2015 and 2014:
+The tables below present the investments carried by the Company at fair value at December 31, 2016 and 2015:

-The Company had no transfers of securities between levels during 2015 or 2014.
+The Company had no transfers of securities between levels during 2016 or 2015.